MicrosoftDocs/edge-developer/microsoft-edge/extensions/guides/packaging/localizing-extension-packages.md

 ---
 description: Learn how to localize your Edge extension package so that it's ready for multiple locales upon release.
-title: Extensions: Localizing extension packages - Microsoft Edge Development
+title: Extensions - Localizing extension packages - Microsoft Edge Development
 author: abbycar
 ---